Swedish Football Association: Background

-Svenska Fotbollförbundet (SvFF) (English:Swedish Football Association) was founded in Stockholm on 18 December 1904 and is the sports federation responsible for the promotion and administration of organised football in Sweden and also represents the country outside Sweden.
+Svenska Fotbollförbundet (SvFF) (English: Swedish Football Association) was founded in Stockholm on 18 December 1904 and is the sports federation responsible for the promotion and administration of organised football in Sweden and also represents the country outside Sweden.
 SvFF is affiliated to the Swedish Sports Confederation (RF) and the Fédération Internationale de Football Association (FIFA) and Union of European Football Associations (UEFA).

-Karl-Erik Nilsson has been the President since 2012.
-In 2009 there were 3,359 clubs affiliated to the Svenska Fotbollförbundet with a total of more than a million members, of whom about 500,000 were active players.
+In 2009 there were 3,359 clubs affiliated to the Swedish Football Association with a total of more than a million members, of whom about 500,000 were active players.
 Together, they accounted for almost one third of the total Swedish sports movement activities.

 SvFF administers the Swedish men's respectively women's national football teams, other football teams and leagues including the Allsvenskan and Superettan.
 The motto of Swedish football – "one club in every village, football for all" – is reflected in the democratic constitution of Swedish football.
 All football competition in the nation is arranged by the SvFF and its 24 district organisations.
 The clubs are voting members at the annual meetings of the district organisations.
 The district organisations and the elite clubs are entitled to vote at the F.A.'s general meeting.

 SvFF was the sole owner of Sweden's national stadium, the Råsunda Stadium in Solna, from 1999 until it was replaced in 2012 by Friends Arena, located about 1 kilometer away and also in Solna.
 SvFF is the lead partner in the consortium that owns the current stadium, and maintains its offices there (as it did at the prior stadium).

 The Swedish Football Association Football Gala is held annually in November since 2005.
 It includes the award for the best male player (Guldbollen) and female players (Diamantbollen).

 SvFF had a turnover 2008 of 554 MSEK.

+Karl-Erik Nilsson was the President between March 2012 and March 2023.
+He was replaced by Fredrik Reinfeldt, former Prime Minister of Sweden.
+On 22 March 2025 Simon Åström, former chairman of SEF, was elected after the nominating committee supported Åström's candidacy and Reinfeldt chose to not stand for re-election.